TheKingAde/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3rd programme - prints 10 times the alphabet, in lowercase, followed by a new line 4th programme - checks for lower case character
 5th programme - checks for alphabetic character
+6th programme - prints the sign of a number